Blocklist

 Campaigns

-The blocklist prevents Reachkit from sending emails to specific addresses.
-When someone is on your blocklist, they’re automatically skipped during campaign sending.
+The blocklist prevents Reachkit from sending emails to specific addresses or entire domains.
+Anything on your blocklist is automatically skipped during campaign sending.

 Why Use the Blocklist?